PRODUKTIVKELLER/simple-localization/README.md

 }
 ```

-Alternatively you can also import a package from GIT Url with the **package manager**:
+Alternatively you can also import the package from the GIT Url with the **package manager**:

 ![Screenshot showing installation with package manager](./Images~/add-package-from-git-url.png)

+### Set-Up

+1. Copy and paste the example prefab `Packages/com.produktivkeller.simple-audio-solution/Prefabs/LocalizationService` to your `Assets` folder.
+Otherwise, your changes to the prefab will be overriden by updates of **Simple Localization**.

+2. Make sure you have an excel document that contains your localization in the right format (the name of the sheet has to be "Localization" and it must contain the columns shown in the image above).
+If you want an easy template to work with, you can import it from the "Samples" section of this package and move it to the folder `Assets/StreamingAssets`.

+3. Drag and drop the prefab from step one to your scene.

+4. That's it!